nervosnetwork/overlord/docs/architecture_en.md

 The states that the state machine module needs to store are:

-* epoch_id: current consensus epoch
+* height: current consensus epoch
 * round: round of current consensus
 * step: the current stage
 * proposal_hash: optional, current hash of consensus